rrajgor04/RiddhiBookStore/RiddhiBookStore/README.txt

 moved some folders according to slides..run the program but getting error in prom.cs as a exceptions......

 1145am
-excedption are coming in startup.cs..
+exception are coming in startup.cs..

+2022/10/11
+1136am
+made changes in Viewstart.cshtml... everything is going good..

+1137am
+run the program .. ah! localhost error coming...